jmhodges/ensure-latest-go/README.md

 and GitHub Actions using the latest stable version of Go.

-This Action is designed to work in conjunction with the `actions/checkout` and `peter-evans/create-pull-request` Actions to keep the configurations within up to date with the latest released version of Go.
-With those tools in place, new pull requests will be made to the repository
+This Action is designed to work in conjunction with `actions/checkout` and `peter-evans/create-pull-request` to keep your repository on the latest released version of Go.
+When a new Go release is discovered by it, a new pull request will be generated with the appropriate changes to your configuration.

 ## Usage
 Below is the common case configuration: